 Sourdough Apple Dumplings

-These Sourdough Apple Dumplings feature large, tender apple slices wrapped in a flaky sourdough pastry made with sourdough discard.
-Baked with a luscious golden syrup sauce and served warm with a scoop of creamy vanilla ice cream, these dumplings are the perfect comforting dessert for chilly evenings.
+These Sourdough Apple Dumplings feature tender apple slices wrapped in a soft, golden, and flaky sourdough pastry crust, baked in a rich golden syrup sauce until perfectly caramelized.
+Served warm with a scoop of vanilla ice cream and extra golden syrup sauce, they’re the ultimate cozy fall dessert.

 If you try out this recipe, I’d love to see it!
 Leave a comment with a star rating below and tag @wellmadebykiley on Instagram and hashtag it #wellmadebykiley